jonesd/docker-presentation/slides.md

 + Extension of this is the idea of Platform as a Service PaaS
 + Development team focus on applications with a standard set of tooling and hosting built around it
-+ Example PaaS implementations: Heroku, AmazonAWS, TODO, and others
++ Example PaaS implementations: Heroku, Amazon AWS, CloudFoundry, and others
 + 12 Factor App provides guidance on engineering applications for this space

 ---